-With the Grants to Green program launching in 2008 and relaunching as GoodUse in 2018, this program has positively changed the trajectory of nearly 300 nonprofits by securing over $13 million in water and energy utility savings, allowing these organizations to use those funds for building capacity towards more mission-driven work.
-In partnership with The Kendeda Fund, as its cornerstone funder, the GoodUse program has grown beyond its original partnerships and geographies, helping build the resiliency and sustainability of these nonprofits and their communities in over 26 states.
+With the Grants to Green program launching in 2008 and relaunching as GoodUse in 2018, this program has positively changed the trajectory of hundreds of nonprofits by saving them millions in utility costs.
+GoodUse allows these organizations to use those funds toward their core services to the community instead of building operations.
+With founding partner The Kendeda Fund, the GoodUse program has grown enormously, helping build the resiliency and sustainability of nonprofits and communities across the nation.

 Initiated in partnership with the Community Foundation for Greater Atlanta and Southface Institute, Grants to Green was catalyzed by The Kendeda Fund and focused on energy and water building upgrades for nonprofits in the metro Atlanta region.